 - Kaui, Hawaii

 The most beautiful and undeveloped island in Hawaii is unlike any other on the earth.
 While it takes a little longer to get there, the beautiful, mountainous landscape that feels worlds apart from anything vaguely American is well worth the effort.
-Its stunning shoreline has served as an otherworldly paradise in countless Hollywood blockbusters, including “Jurassic Park,” “Raiders of the Lost Ark,” and the 2005 “King Kong.”
+Its stunning shoreline has served as an otherworldly paradise in countless Hollywood blockbusters, including “Jurassic Park,” “Raiders of the Lost Ark,” and the 2005 “King Kong.” and many express that a luau in Kauai is just what the Dr. ordered.

 The Na Pali Coast’s soaring cliffs, Waimea Canyon, and Wailua Falls, which were featured in the 1970s television series “Fantasy Island,” are just a few of the highlights.
 There are few spots on the island where humans have managed to cover its tropical beauty, regardless of where you are.